 This varies by clinician.
 Some clients wish to use their benefits due to costs, while others enjoy the benefits of self-pay (no diagnosis, no oversight by the insurance company).

-Our other therapists are not in network with any insurance companies.
-However, their self-pay rates are often lower and some reduced fees are available for those with financial challenges.
+Our counselor interns are not in network with any insurance companies.
+However, their self-pay rates are often lower and some reduced fees are available for those with financial challenges and counselor interns can match most insurance co-pays as low as $35.

 We also happy to provide you with documentation to help you seek reimbursement from your insurance company, but we encourage you to check your benefits first by calling the member services number on your insurance card.
 You will want to know about coverage for mental health outpatient services.